 I just need to keep reminding myself that “there are no shadows in Heaven”.

 Monday, October 10th, 2022

 And now I understand why I have such a need for others to recognize me.
+(It’s actually not because I have narcissistic tendencies, which was a relief to find out.)
 If you have this need as well, just know for a fact that you were seen in Heaven.